COVID Related Wedding Questions

 How many guest can sit at a table?

-You can only have a maximum of 10 people per table.
+You can only have a maximum of 10 people per table if your wedding will take place within a non-color coded zone.
 Each table must be 6ft from the other tables.
 It is recommended, the seating is by household.

 Does it matter if my wedding is inside or outside?